Finite rigid subgraphs of the pants graphs of punctured spheres: The construction of

 \section{The construction of $X_n$}

 In this section, we construct the finite subgraph $X_n$, for $n\geq5$.
 To begin, consider $S_{0,n}$ as the double of a regular $n$-gon with vertices removed.
-Connect every non-adjacent pair of sides by a straight line segment and then double.
+Connect every non-adjacent pair of sides of the $n$-gon by a straight line segment and then double to obtain a curve on $S_{0,n}$.
 The result is $S_{0,n}$ with a set of simple closed curves $\Gamma_n$.
 See Figure~\ref{F:S_0_8} for the case of $S_{0,8}$ and Figure~\ref{F:S_0_5} for the case of $S_{0,5}$.

 Label the sides of the $n$-gon cyclically as $1,...,n$.
 In all that follows, we assume that any reference to these labels is taken modulo $n$ (thus, if $i$ is a label, so is $i+1$ and $i-1$).
 Given labels $i$ and $j$, write $\alpha_{i,j}$ for the curve in $\Gamma_n$ obtained from the arc connecting the $i^{th}$ side to the $j^{th}$ side.
 For each $i$, we call $\alpha_{i,i+2}$ \textbf{a chain curve} of $S_{0,n}$.
 Compare \cite[Section 3]{AL}.